openshift/bond-cni/README.md

     link/ether 9e:23:69:42:fb:8a brd ff:ff:ff:ff:ff:ff
 ```

-We have three new interfaces added to our pod - net1 and net2 are SRIOV interfaces while bond0 is the bond over the two of them.
-Net1 and Net2 don't require IP addresses - and this can be changed in their CRD.
+We have three new interfaces added to our pod: `net1` and `net2` are SR-IOV interfaces while `bond0` is the bond over the two of them.
+The `net1` and `net2` interfaces do not require IP addresses&mdash;and this can be changed in their CRD.